sauerbraten/waiter/README.md

 ## Project Structure

-Most functionality is organized into internal packages. [`/cmd/waiter/`](/cmd/waiter/) contains the actual command to start a server, i.e. configuration file parsing, initialization of all components, and handling of incoming packets.
-Protocol definitions like network message codes can be found in [`pkg/protocol`](/pkg/protocol/).
+All functionality is organized into packages. [`/cmd/waiter/`](/cmd/waiter/) contains the actual command to start a server, i.e. configuration file parsing, initialization of all components, and preliminary handling of incoming packets.
+Detailed packet handling can be found in [`/pkg/server/`](/pkg/server/) along with other server logic like managing the current game. [`/pkg/game/`](/pkg/game/) has game mode logic like teams, timing, flags, and so on.
+Protocol definitions (like network message codes) can be found in [`pkg/protocol`](/pkg/protocol/).

 Other interesting packages: